integrations/terraform-provider-github/examples/app_installation_repository/README.md

 and configuring the app you'd like to install.
 The ID should be located in the URL on the configure page.

-This example will also create a repository in the specified organization.
+This example will create a repository in the specified organization.
+It will also add the created repository to the app installation.

 Alternatively, you may use variables passed via command line: